 While travelling alone might involve stepping outside of your comfort zone – which can be daunting – the freedom and sense of independence that comes with it are often worth taking the leap for.

-You can also browse this week’s top travel deals below.
+You can browse solo travel deals below.

 8. Boost your confidence and self-esteem